 R. Luc Beaulieu

-Mr. Beaulieu served as national chair of our employment and labour group and was a member of our management committee from 2009 to 2012.
+Luc Beaulieu is a member of our employment and labour law group.
+He was national chair of this group and a member of our management committee from 2009-2012.